kthyng/oil_off/README.md

 2. As a starting place, use files like:
   - `python build-coawst.py --clean --mpi  oil_03_kmt`: convenient way to compile your simulation, but not necessary
   - `Include/oil_03_kmt.h`: already has flags set up for offline simulation.
 However, it is currently set up to read in a lot of variables that you might not have saved in your online simulation.
 Look in file for guidance on this.
   - `External/ocean_oil_03_LeftGaussian_1hr.in`: many inputs in here are specific to offline simulation, but should change especially input and output file locations to match your simulation.
+Note that VARNAME *HAS* to match the location of the file for the offline COAWST oil code or you will get a segfault.
   - `sbatch sub/run_oil_LeftGaussian_1hr.slurm`: for TAMU clusters to run simulation